zsxsoft/my-ctf-challenges/rctf2021/hiphop/readme.md

 ## Unintended solution

-No one bypassed `hhvm.server.whitelist_exec=true` in my one.
+No one bypassed `hhvm.server.whitelist_exec=true` in my way.
 All solved teams (7 teams) used an unintended function that did not check the whitelist to bypass it, it's better to check theirs writeup.
 I will update it here soon.